 A guide to choosing your ideal PR partner

-The old adage – rubbish in, rubbish out – usually refers to the world of technology, but it applies equally well when it comes to briefing your public relations and creative agencies.
+The adage – rubbish in, rubbish out – usually refers to the world of technology, but it applies equally well when briefing your public relations and creative agencies.

-Without a full considered brief, capturing key information needed to enable them to get on with the job, agencies are often left floundering and need to join the dots themselves when it comes to guessing what the client wants and expects.
+Without a fully considered brief, capturing essential information needed to enable them to get on with the job, agencies are often left floundering and need to join the dots themselves when guessing what the client wants and expects.

-And it’s those expectations that need to be started and then managed, says Nigel Charlesworth from The Smart Agency.
+And those expectations need to be started and managed, says Nigel Charlesworth from The Smart Agency.

 “We set out from the start the scope of the proposed campaign, the expected coverage, and measurement methodology and agree on the messages to be delivered.
-This means we both know where we stand and importantly what success will look like.”
+This means we both know where we stand and what success,s will look like.”

-Clearly, this approach makes evaluation easier and less open to fudging.
-But how do you go about selecting an agency and getting value from them?
+This approach makes evaluation more accessible and less open to fudging.
+But how do you select an agency and get value from them?

 Finding your ideal PR partner

-– Read the public relations and marketing press and identify companies that are winning business in your sector.
-When an agency works with one of your competitors, there’s always the chance of conflicts of interest, but in principle, you should want to work with successful agencies winning accounts related to your business, and in the case of public sector clients, agencies handling similar issues and information campaigns.
+– Read the public relations and marketing press and identify companies winning business in your sector.
+When an agency works with one of your competitors, there’s always the chance of conflicts of interest.
+Still, in principle, you should want to work with successful agencies winning accounts related to your business, and in the case of public sector clients, agencies handling similar issues and information campaigns.
 These agencies are more likely to understand the dynamics of your market and grasp the issues at hand.

 – Find out who’s winning industry awards.
-PR Week runs its own awards and lists winners of the regional PRide awards, run by the Chartered Institute of Public Relations (CIPR).
+PR Week runs its own prizes and lists winners of the regional PRide awards run by the Chartered Institute of Public Relations (CIPR).

 – Visit the Public Relations Consultants Association and the CIPR websites.
 Both offer advice and tips to download as well as access to databases of consultancies.

-An alternative is to use a selection company that will draw up a list of potential agencies based on your brief.
+An alternative is to use a selection company to draw up a list of potential agencies based on your brief.
 They charge a fee but save on legwork.
-However, it may not be the ideal option for the smaller client with a limited budget or need for those with a honed brief and a good idea of the type of agency they are after.
+However, it may not be ideal for the smaller client with a limited budget or need for those with a honed brief and a good idea of the type of agency they are after.

 Selecting your agency

 • Ask for credentials and case studies relevant to your brief or that reflect your situation or problem.
-How quickly the agency responds to this request will give you an indication of what it would be like to work with them.
+How quickly the agency responds to this request will indicate what it would be like to work with them.

-- Once you have drawn up a shortlist, received agency credentials and like what you have seen, ask to meet your favourites at their premises.
+- Once you have drawn up a shortlist, received agency credentials, and,, like you have seen, ask to meet your favourites at their premises.
 This will give you an insight into their culture and how they work.
-Chose a neutral venue, if that feels more comfortable.
+Choose a neutral venue if that feels more comfortable.

-- Listen to what they have to say about their business, what inspires them and what expertise and flair it can bring to your issue.
+- Listen to what they say about their business, what inspires them and what expertise and flair it can bring to your issue.

-- At this stage, they should be asking searching, intelligent questions designed to get to the heart of the issue.
+- At this stage, they should ask searching, intelligent questions designed to get to the heart of the issue.
 If not, think: why not?

 - Provide a brief